Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 First, let’s begin by saying that fast is relative.
 What’s considered fast to one rider might be moderate or slow to another.
 Additionally, in the United States, most states have legislation that categorizes electric bikes into specific classes depending on the type of assist mode on the electric motor an electric bicycle has and the maximum speed output.

 In the U.S., the maximum speed an electric bike can achieve on public streets or bike paths is 28 miles per hour.
 However, there are three e-bike classes: Class 1, Class 2, and Class 3.
 Class 1 is for pedal-assist bikes with a maximum speed of 20 miles per hour.
 These bikes can be ridden on the street or bike trails and paths.
+Other bikes like this include the highest-rated electric beat cruiser bikes, and most of the cheapest electric bikes, as their speeds tend to be slow.

 Based on the criteria above, if you’re focused on the fastest option, you’ll want to prioritize Class 3 bikes.
 But because any electric bike can feature a pedal-assist motor powerful enough to reach 28 miles per hour, there’s no specific e-bike style that’s dedicated as “the fastest e-bike.”
+Unfortunately, the Biktrix Juggernaut Classic HD can’t be labeled as fast, as the top speed is only 24 mph.

 Technically, you can find throttle and pedal-assist motor e-bikes that exceed the Class 3 speed cap.
 However, those speeds aren’t street legal, and you can only ride them on race tracks or private property.
 Usually, these bikes will feature a speed limiter that can be activated to prevent the bike from exceeding the legal cap for its class when you’re riding on the street.